aiijazfatima/dev-heatwave-genai/vector-search/vector-search.md

 3. Click **select files** to display a file selection dialog box.

-4. Select the files you want to perform a vector search on, and click **Upload**.
+4. Select the files you had downloaded earlier in Task 1, and click **Upload**.

     ![Upload files](./images/6-upload-files.png "Upload files")